 The result of a 5 month residency at the Trans led Queer friendly hairdressers Open Barbers in Hoxton, London.
-During this time Amy drew 200 portraits of clients getting their haircut, organised open workshops with Rudy Lowe, Scottee, Linda Stupart, Greygory Vass and Gendered Intelligence.
-The residency culminated in the exhibition ‘Assuming Too Much’ and the launch of the published and editioned Lookbook; purchasable at Independents United.
+During this time Amy drew over 200 portraits of clients getting their haircut, organised open workshops with Rudy Lowe, Scottee, Linda Stupart, Greygory Vass and Gendered Intelligence.
+The residency culminated in the exhibition ‘Assuming Too Much’ and the launch of the published and editioned Lookbook.
 The Lookbook allows clients to browse cuts and styles that don’t assume their gender, and is still used by Open Barbers hairdressers today.
 Funded by the Arts Council England, 2016.

-17 years later, she returned to a salon.
+17 years later, they returned to a salon.
 But this time it was a quite different story.

 Firstly, Open Barbers is not just any kind of salon.
 Based in Hackney in east London, it is a social enterprise which offers a personalised haircutting experience with a queer and trans friendly attitude.
 Open Barbers is led by Greygory Vass and Felix Lane, and aims to celebrate people’s appearance the way they want to be seen.
 The salon offers a sliding scale of payment, inviting clients to pay what they can afford.
 The venue includes a welcoming hang out area, with a range of teas, fanzines and biscuits to make clients feel at home.